rundsk/dsk/frontend/README.md

 Dependencies must first be installed via `yarn install`.

-Then `make dev`, runs the app in the development mode.
+Then `make dev`, runs the app in the development mode and starts a development server.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 `make test`, launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests)